material-components/material-components-android/docs/theming/Motion.md

 duration can be accurately set using `MaterialContainerTransform.getDuration`.

-Alternatively, to subtly scale and fade Fragment A while the container transform is playing, set FragmentA's exit and reenter transitions to a `MaterialElevationScale` transition.
+Alternatively, to subtly scale and fade Fragment A while the container transform is playing, set Fragment A's exit and reenter transitions to a `MaterialElevationScale` transition.
 This will help to reinforce the spatial relationship and navigational hierarchy of the two screens along the z-axis.